VadimGouskov/pretty-grid/README.md

     .draw(point => blueDot(point.x, point.y), evenRows());
 ```
 results in:

 ![intro](assets/intro.png)

-> To make this example unopinionated, we illustrate this example using the `whiteDot, orangeCircle and blueDot` pseudo drawing methods.
-You as the developer, implement your own functions to draw to the target choice.
+> To make this example unopinionated, we illustrate this example using the `whiteDot `,  `orangeCircle ` and  `blueDot` pseudo drawing methods.
+You as the developer, implement your own functions to draw to your target of choice.

 ## Getting started